-Workaround: None.
+WORKAROUND: None.

-Status: NoFix.
+STATUS: NoFix.
 Refer to the Summary Table of Changes to determine the affected.

-2. A/D Conversion Error on First Conversion
+5. A/D Conversion Error on First Conversion

-Problem: The first A/D conversion performed after a reset of the device may produce a result that is less accurate than the accuracy specification in the datasheet.
-The amount of error is dependent on several environmental conditions including process variation, light exposure, temperature, and the first conversion error.
+PROBLEM: The first A/D conversion performed after a reset of the device may produce a result that is less accurate than the accuracy specification in the datasheet.
+The amount of error is dependent on several environmental conditions including process variation, light exposure, temperature, and $V{CC}/V{RFF}$ differential.

-$V{CC}/V{REF}$ differential.

-Implication: If the application is sensitive to A/D accuracy, an error in the application may occur as a result of produce accurate results.
+IMPLICATION: If the application is sensitive to A/D accuracy, an error in the application may occur as a result of the first conversion error.

-Workaround: Do not compare for the A/D result on the first conversion.
-All subsequent conversions should
+WORKAROUND: Do not compare for the A/D result on the first conversion.
+All subsequent conversions should produce accurate results.

-Status: NoFix.
+STATUS: NoFix.
 Refer to the Summary Table of Changes to determine the affected.